andand/DEGEPRIME/README.md

 Now we are ready for finding degenerate primers (using the output file from TrimAlignment.pl):

- perl DegePrime.pl -i trimmed_align_file -d degeneracy -w windowsize -o output_file
+ perl DegePrime.pl -i trimmed_align_file -d degeneracy -l primer_length -o output_file

 -d should be a possible degeneracy, i.e. 1, 2, 3, 4, 6, 8, 9, 12, and so forth (or more generally a number > 0 that can be expressed as 2^i * 3^j, where i and j are integers or 0).